Community Engagement Partnerships Inventory

 UWG Sponsor: Ingram Library & College of Education

-Other Partners: Honors College, Helen Ruddin Reading Bowl State Committee, K-12 Private Schools from around the region
+Other Partners: Honors College, Helen Ruffin Reading Bowl State Committee, K-12 Public and Private Schools from around the region

-The Reading Bowl encourages literacy and reading among students grade 3-12 by asking trivia questions about Peach Award books.
+The Reading Bowl encourages literacy and reading among students grade 3-12 by asking trivia questions about Georgia Peach Award books.
 Each local district (from Rome to Columbus and Atlanta to the state line) can send two teams at the elementary, middle, and high school level to UWG to participate in the regional bowl.
 Typically around 300-500 students, teachers, and parents come each February.
 The top two teams of each level are sent to divisional levels elsewhere.
 This is many students' first interaction with a college campus.
 Opening and closing ceremonies are in our ballrooms, while the meets are in classroom buildings with college professors and students.
 We provide a safe, clean, and academic space for this competition.
 As an outreach function, this is a phenomenal return on investment.
 The volunteer faculty is intentionally assigned to the older grades so the high schoolers can meet them.
-Honors students use this to get hours towards their certificates.
-It serves the community and partnership goals of our strategic plan.
+Students from a variety of on-campus organizations use this to get service housrs. it serves the community and partnership goals of our strategic plan.

 Homecoming Parade and Pep Rally